pazz/alot/docs/source/usage/modes/thread.rst

     edit message in as new

     optional arguments
-        :---spawn: open editor in new window.
+        :---spawn: open editor in new window

 .. _cmd.thread.fold: